amirun573/sepAI/README.md

 # Convert Python to Executable file
 1. Ensure to run in enviroment.
+2. Run `rm -rf build/ dist/ __pycache__/ main.spec` to clear cache.
-2. run `pyinstaller --hidden-import=transformers --hidden-import=torch --hidden-import=aiosqlite --onedir main.py`
+3. Then, run `pyinstaller --hidden-import=transformers --hidden-import=torch --hidden-import=aiosqlite --onedir main.py`
-3. Executable file will be in dist/main
+4. Executable file will be in dist/main

 For Alambic migration.
 Can run
 1. `alembic revision --autogenerate -m "{message}"`